 48. Formula 1

 We get to host the annual Formula 1 Grand Prix on our roads, and meet our racing idols in the flesh!
-Plus, we’re the only country who gets to do this at night.
+Plus, we’re the only country that gets to do this at night.

 49. Our National Stadium